oszuidwest/zwfm-liquidsoap/README.md

 ## License

-Copyright 2026 Omroepstichting ZuidWest & Stichting BredaNu.
+Copyright 2026 Omroepstichting ZuidWest & Stichting Streekomroep voor de Baronie.
 The license of this project is the MIT License.
 See the [LICENSE](LICENSE) file for the full text.

 ## Acknowledgments